fquerdasi/gusto_adversity_microbiome_SEF/README.md

 # gusto_adversity_microbiome_SEF
-Analysis scripts used for the manuscript "Multigenerational adversity impacts on gut microbiome composition and socioemotional functioning in early childhood".
+Data processing and analysis scripts used for the manuscript "Multigenerational adversity impacts on gut microbiome composition and socioemotional functioning in early childhood".

 Preprint at: https://psyarxiv.com/64m9g/, OSF project at: https://osf.io/c564x/.